The-going/evlproject/content/dovetail/pipeline/_index.md

 stage from the one in effect on the in-band stage, by implementing a dual interrupt control.

+In the pipelined interrupt model, the CPU can receive interrupts most of the time, but the delivery logic of those events may be deferred by a software mechanism until the kernel actually accepts them.
+This approach is said to be _optimistic_ because it is assumed that the overhead of maintaining such mechanism should be small as the in-band code seldom receives an interrupt while masking them.

 ## Virtual interrupt disabling {#virtual-i-flag}

 To this end, a software logic managing a virtual interrupt disable